 In addition to the Web App, Box also offers Box Drive.
 Box Drive brings your entire Box folder tree to your desktop.
 For instructions on how to download and install Box Drive see: Installing Box Drive

-For a comparison of Box Drive and Box Sync, see: Box Drive vs Box Sync
+For a comparison of Box Drive and Box Sync, see: Switching from Box Sync to Box Drive

 Note: There are known issues with having both Box Sync and Box Drive installed on your machine.
 You should uninstall Box Sync before installing Box Drive

 Box Notes is Box's native document creation tool.
 You can use this feature for note-taking, sharing, and real-time collaboration with other Box users.
-In addition to being available through your Box account online, you can also install Box Notes for your desktop to access your Notes directly, without going through your web browser.

-For additional details on Box Notes, please see: Box Notes: Overview and FAQs
+For additional details on Box Notes, please see: Introducing Box Notes

 With Box, you are not limited to your computer—Box and other third-party developers have created a variety of apps for use with mobile devices.
-These apps include Box Sync for Android, BlackBerry, and iOS, as well as additional apps for Android and iOS.
+These apps include Box Sync for Android and iOS, as well as additional apps for Android and iOS.

-Download the add-on here: Box for Office
+Download the add-on here: Box for Microsoft 365

-For additional download and usage instructions, please see: Opening and Editing Files with Box Edit
+For additional information about how to install Box Tools in order to use Box Edit, please see: Opening and Editing Files with Box Tools

-In addition to Box Drive and the Web App, Box also offers Box Sync (for Windows and MacOS only), an application that gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
-You can download the latest version of this application (Box Sync 4) for free directly from Box: https://app.box.com/settings/sync
+Much like Box Drive, Box Sync gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
+For more information about how to download and install Box Sync, see: Installing Box Sync

-For more information on Box Sync, see: About Box Sync
+For more information on how to use and troubleshoot Box Sync, see: Box Sync